MikeTroianello/express-generator-forked/README.md

+# NOTE: This is still a work in progress.

 A forked modification of [Express'](https://www.npmjs.com/package/express) application generator.

-# NOTE: This is still a work in progress and not ready for use

-## Changes from the Base Express Generator
+# Changes from the Base Express Generator

 This version exists to only return JSON data, not any views.
 Additionally, this is configured to use the ME_N stack: